Capability 1 · Company System

 - Every pitch, all-hands and hard call traces back to the same north.

 This is the DNA of the company — the reason you'll work this hard, this long, for something this far away.
-The best versions are almost embarrassingly simple: Stripe's mission is to increase the GDP of the internet; JFK's 10-year goal was to put a man on the moon.
-Startups are inherently future-oriented, so this has to be aspirational — but it only works if it stays deeply connected to reality.
-Get it right and it becomes the essence of the company: the thing most founders should be able to state clearly, and connect everything they do back to.
+The best versions are almost embarrassingly simple: Stripe's mission is to increase the GDP of the internet; JFK's 10-year goal was to put a man on the moon; Oxfam's vision is a world without poverty.
+Simple is not the same as easy — those sentences survive because someone did the slow work of deciding who the company actually is.
+Startups are inherently future-oriented, so the destination has to be aspirational.
+But it only works while it stays connected to reality: a vision nobody believes is exactly as useless as a roadmap nobody's excited by.
+Get it right and it becomes the essence of the company — the thing you can state clearly, and connect everything you do back to.

 What problem, mission, vision and goal actually mean